Skip to content

 Read full definition

 A change to a municipality's long-term land use plan that guides future zoning and development decisions.
-In Wyandotte County, KS, local government bodies regularly discuss comp plan amendment as part of zoning and land use decisions.
+In Wyandotte County, KS, local government bodies regularly discuss comprehensive plan as part of zoning and land use decisions.

-ZoneWire has analyzed 0 meetings in Wyandotte County and detected 0 mentions of comp plan amendment.
+ZoneWire has analyzed 0 meetings in Wyandotte County and detected 0 mentions of comprehensive plan.

 Recent Zoning Opportunities in Wyandotte County